Local residents can oppose new advertising billboards and screens at the planning application stage before they are built.

 This is our quick guide to opposing planning applications for new billboards in your area:

 - Make a formal objection to the planning application (see below).

 - Ask your neighbours and friends to object too.
 The more people that object the better.

-- Write to your local councillors to let them know your views on outdoor advertising.
+- Write to your local councillors to let them know your views on outdoor advertising and the change you want to see.
 Be sure to include your postcode so they know you’re a resident of their ward.

 Objecting to Planning Applications